CyberHoward/TerraAssetManager/README.md

 4. Run the bot with `npm run start`.

 > :information_source: We recommend using a tool like [`pm2`](https://github.com/Unitech/pm2) to run the bot in a background process.
+> Another workaround is to use tmux

+If you run this bot and you don't use pm2 or tmux and close the terminal, the bot will terminate.

 <br />